PLangHQ/plang/Documentation/ErrorHandler.md

 ## Overview

-ErrorHandler in plang allows you to manage and respond to errors that occur during the execution of your code.
-This document provides a comprehensive guide on how to implement ErrorHandler in your plang scripts effectively.
+ErrorHandler in plang is a powerful feature that allows developers to manage and handle errors effectively within their plang scripts.
+This document provides a comprehensive guide on how to utilize ErrorHandler to improve the robustness and reliability of your plang applications.

-### Basic Usage
+## Basic Usage

-To handle errors in plang, you can define specific actions based on the type of error encountered.
-Here's a simple example:
+ErrorHandler enables you to define specific actions based on the type of error encountered.
+Below is a simple example to illustrate its usage:

 ```plang
 Start